Business Interruption: what's the correct form to use

 2. Extra Expense

-If the loss can be mitigated by spending marginally more overhead money, extra expense insurance will be cost effective.
-If any loss of vital assets means months of recovery with no commercial activity possible, loss of income is the correct approach.
+If the loss can be mitigated by spending marginally more overhead, extra expense insurance will often be more cost effective.
+If loss of vital assets means months of recovery with no commercial activity possible, loss of income is the better approach.

-The deep and long-lasting nature of the current recession offers opportunities to revisit business interruption insurance strategies.
+The deep and long-lasting nature of economic downturns offers an opportunity to revisit business interruption strategies and align coverage with projected operations.

 Two scenarios are now commonplace: